 Overview

-There are three basic types of control that can be utilized: portal to portal, shaft to shaft, and portal to shaft.
+There are three basic types of control that can be applied: portal to portal, shaft to shaft, and portal to shaft.
 These are used independently or in conjunction with each other.
-Fans utilized are both axial, reversible and unidirectional, as well as centrifugal.
+Fans utilized are axial and jet fans, both reversible and unidirectional, as well as centrifugal.

 Whatever the installation requires, Clarage can provide the solution.